c-blake/bu/doc/tim.md

 eval tim -d0 $c|grep apart|awk '{print $2}'|sort -g>/tmp/a
 # plot '/tmp/a' u 1:0 w step  # gnuplot datum idx vs. val
 ```
-produces for me (under `taskset 0xF chrt 99` on an otherwise "idle" AlderLake
+produces for me (normal = under `taskset 0xE chrt 99` on an otherwise "idle"
-CPU with the GoldenCove cores running Linux 6.1.1)[^7]:
+i7-6700k CPU running Linux 6.1.1 with X11, a no-tabs browser, a few terminals,
+the network stack and so on running, but zero load)[^7]:
 ![tim EDF plot](tim.png)
-"As a unit", the dist is not so far from Gaussian sigma expectations below 1.5,
-but even with best 3/10, we see **substantial (>5%) sampling in the heavy** 4+
+For reference, abs(N(0,1)) and a rebooted BIOS-fixed frequency single-user also
+taskset/chrt'd plot are also included.
+As a "unit", `dist` is close (in
+complementary probability) to Gaussian at <1.5, but the divergence gets bad past
+2 Gauss sigmas (with 2X or 3X errors depending on special boot mode or not).
+By
+3 sigma rare events happen **over 50X** more often than Gaussian.[^8]  Even with
-sigma area.
-From this plot, selecting `--dist` to decide "reproducible" can
+best 3/10, **tails are very heavy**.
+Even selecting `--dist` to decide
-be.. challenging.
-This challenge **spills over** into any better-worse
+"reproducible" can be.. challenging.
+This **challenge spills over** into any
-comparisons since deltas big enough to be significant may need to be many
+better-worse comparisons since deltas big enough to be significant may need to
-"sigma" apart.[^8]
+be many "sigma" apart.[^9]

 A plot of your own test environments can perhaps show how bad this may be for
 you, but it is, again, non-stationary/competing work dependent.
 Whatever level
 of stationarity occurs, shape & scale of the distribution likely also vary with
 time scale of the measured program.
 So, trying to measure/memorize it is hard.
 **Playing with `--best` & `--run` to rein in the tail** at various scales seems
-more likely to be productive of better measurements.[^9]  `tim` does support
+more likely to be productive of better measurements.[^10]  `tim` does support
 `~/.config/tim` for setting defaults if you find some you like.

 In light of all this, this best n of m idea twice is only a "something is better